- There's room for thick, curly, nappy, or bushy hair

 Care & Cleaning

 Because the stiffener in the bill is heavy hemp canvas instead of plastic or cardboard, you can dry-clean or handwash these hats without qualm.
 Not only that, you can stuff them into pocket, purse, messenger bag, pannier, whatever; they roll right up and return to their proper shape when you need them again.
-It fits under a helmet as well.
+They fit under a helmet as well.

 Wool gabardine is the ultimate breathable wicking miracle fabric, strong yet soft, and non-itchy for most people.
 And with modern sheep-grazing methods being much more conscientious than those of the past, wool is environmentally-friendly: sheep make it for you out of grass!